phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 The easiest method is to choose the beginning of the utterance in the transcript of the listener channel as an anchor $t$, and then use a fixed context range of width $w$ before that as the audio range $[t-w, t]$ to train the network to predict a backchannel.
 The width can range from a few hundred milliseconds to multiple seconds.
 We feed all the extracted features for this time range into the network at once, from which it will predict if a backchannel at time $t$ is appropriate.
 This approach of selecting the training area is easy because it only requires searching for all backchannel utterance timestamps and then extracting the calculated range of audio.
 It may not be optimal though, because the delay between the last utterance of the speaker and the backchannel can vary significantly in the training data.
 This means it is not guaranteed that the training range will contain the actual trigger for the backchannel, which is assumed to be the last few words said by the speaker, and even if it does the last word will not be aligned within the context.
 This causes the need for the network to first learn to align it's input, making training harder and slower.

 The second method is to use the last few words before a backchannel as the anchor in the hope of directly aligning the input so the actual trigger of the backchannel is always aligned within the training range.
-We could for example extract the center of the last speaker utterance before the backchannel ($:=t$), and then use $[t-0.5s, t+0.5s]$ as the training range.
+We could for example extract the center $t$ of the last speaker utterance before the backchannel, and then use $[t-0.5s, t+0.5s]$ as the training range.
 In reality this proved to be hard because without manual alignment it isn't clear what the last relevant utterance even is, and in many cases the relevant utterance ends after the backchannel happens, so we would need to be careful not to use any future data.
 The first approach seemed to work reasonably well, so we did not do any further experiments with the second approach.

 In addition to selecting the _positive prediction area_ as defined above, we also need to choose areas to predict zero i.e. “no backchannel” (NBC).
 The number of training samples of this kind should be about the same amount as backchannel samples so the network is not biased towards one or the other.